lakshyarawat1/kali_guide/nmap.md

 - -p- : scan all ports
 - --script : to activate the script from nmap scripting library
 - -f : used to fragment a packet making it less likely to be detected by the firewall
-- -mtu : alternative to -f switch, provides more control over size of the fragment, very useful when network is unstable
+- -mtu : alternative to -f switch, provides more control over size of the fragment
-- --scan-delay <time>ms :
+- --scan-delay : used to add a delay between packets sent, very useful when network is unstable
+- -badsum : used to generate in invalid checksum for packets.
+Firewalls may respond to these types of requests.
+Thus it is used for firewall detection

 # Important types of scans